|

 Suspension of Benefits

 Once a child or youth is approved for SSI, there is an option to suspend the distribution of the benefits for up to 12 months.
 This allows the child or youth to continue receiving federal AFDC-FC.
-If the child benefits are not reinstated by the 12th month a new SSI application must be sent SSA to restore benefits.
-The reinstate month is determined by the month the benefits were suspended.
+If the child's benefits are not reinstated by the 12th month a new SSI application must be sent SSA to restore benefits.
+The reinstatement month is determined by the month the benefits were suspended.

 When a request for suspension is sent on October 27, 2016, but Benefits are not suspended until November 15, 2016, the benefits must be reinstated by the end of October 2017, of the following year or a new application is required.